Most of the books in the Ancient Rome library

-are part of a series, produced either by a single author or by a group of authors under
+are part of a series, either by a single author, or by a group of authors under

-A short description of each series is followed by a list of book titles.
+description of each series is followed by a complete list of book titles.

-Titles that pertain to Modern European History are highlighted, but all other titles
+Roman History related titles are highlighted, but all other titles

-are listed as well, along with the Library on which they can be found.
+are listed as well, along with the Compact Libraries on which they can be found.

-We have provided this information because when a student finds a book
+We have provided this information because when a student does find

-he enjoys, he often desires to locate similar titles.
+an author or a series he enjoys, he often desires to locate similar books.

 Although an overall description

 of each series is provided, the content of specific books is not indicated.

 To see a short synopsis of individual books included in the Ancient Rome